 With Joy’s general message and reminder email features, you can send a message to all (or some) of your Guest List with the click of a button, saving you hours individually texting or calling guests to share updates.
 Different from Save the Dates and Invitations, general messages and reminder emails are perfect for last-minute changes, updates, reminders, and any other information you want your guests to be aware of ahead of the big day.
-The messages appear in your guests’ inboxes, as an email from you and your fiancé, and feature your Mobile Cover Photo at the top, further personalizing the note.
+The messages appear in your guests’ inboxes, as an email from you and your fiancé, and feature your App Page Photo at the top, further personalizing the note.

 Although you can fully customize your message however you like, here are some common reasons to send general messages to your guests:

 - You have a last-minute update about your rehearsal dinner and want to relay the new information quickly.
 You can send a general message to only your rehearsal dinner guests so everyone in that group is on the same page.